esper-io/console_docs/docs/devices-groups/device-settings.md

 After the completion of this time period from the point of provisioning, ADB will automatically turn off for the device.

 You can choose the Always On option to keep ADB on, but Esper does not recommend this practice; as ADB is a gateway to communication with the core of the device and should be used in a highly secure manner.
-You can find out more about using ADB with Esper [here](https://docs.esper.io/home/console.html#connecting-to-a-device-using-secure-remote-adb).

 **Note**: We never allow turning on ADB from the device on any Esper-provisioned device.

 Once all changes are made, click Apply Changes link to push them out to the device, or Cancel if you wish to keep the current settings.